 Faculty and Instructors

-Charisma Acey, Assistant Professor.
+Charisma Acey, Associate Professor.
 Water, sanitation, basic services delivery, poverty alleviation, environmental sustainability, environmental justice, urban governance, participatory planning, community-based development, international development, development planning, sustainable development, African studies.

 Daniel Chatman, Associate Professor.
 Transportation, urban planning, travel behavior, immigration, housing, agglomeration.

 Stephen J. Collier, Professor.
 Social welfare transformation, infrastructure, neoliberalism and governmental rationality, emergency government in the United States, urban vulnerability and resilience, insurance and climate change .

 Jason Corburn, Professor.
 Urban health, informal settlements, global public health, urban climate change, environmental impact assessment, mediation, environmental justice.

 Karen T. Frick, Associate Professor.
 Transportation policy and planning, major infrasctructure projects, American politics and conservative views about planning.